masterpiper211/DomainSnoop-Pro/README.md

 The Shodan integration can be used in two ways:
 1. Pass your API key directly using the `--shodan-key` argument
 2. Set the `SHODAN_API_KEY` environment variable

-If you're using the `--all` option, you'll need to either:
-- Provide the API key with `--shodan-key`
-- Have the `SHODAN_API_KEY` environment variable set

 - Service enumeration
 - Vulnerability detection